bcollin/nocookie4yt/README.txt

 The plugin provides the following functionality:

 * Turns regular Youtube video embeds into Youtube privacy-enhanced video embeds.

+  * This also appears to work with the embed blocks in the Gutenberg editor.

 * Adds class names that help you determine the aspect ratio of the video.